-The different types of activities on this activity ladder require an increase in commitment and organization as you climb the ladder.
-Not all steps of the ladder need to be taken.
-The ladder is simply a guide to help organize activities based on your client's needs.
+The different types of activities on this activity ramp require an increase in commitment and organization as you climb the ramp.
+Not all steps of the ramp need to be taken.
+The ramp is simply a guide to help organize activities based on your client's needs.